CryptoPascal31/pact-util-lib/docs/source/util-random.rst

 ~~~~~~~
 *in* ``[<a>]`` *→* ``[<a>]``

-Shuffles a list using a sort method with random indexes
+Shuffles a list using a sort method with random indexes.

 .. code:: lisp